Sydney harbour bridge

 Tarban Creek Bridge

 As you pass its arch during the Seven Bridges Walk, you will be treated to panoramic views and a unique perspective on the surrounding landscape.
-The Tarban Creek Bridge, with its graceful arch and strategic placement, not only serves as a vital transportation link but also contributes to the visual allure of Sydney’s waterways.
+The Tarban Creek Bridge, with its graceful arch and strategic placement, not only serves as a vital transportation link and contributes to the visual allure of Sydney’s waterways.
 Step onto this iconic bridge to experience the harmonious convergence of engineering ingenuity and natural beauty that defines the Tarban Creek Bridge.

 • Address: Burns Bay Rd, Hunters Hill NSW 2110.